ilap/MaterialComponentsXamarin/README.md

 # Contribute

-Thank yoo for your interest in this Xamarin Bindings and the sample code.
+Thank you for your interest in this Xamarin Bindings and the sample code.
 Here are some ways you can contribute to this project:

 - Fix issues opened in GitHub against the binding source code and/or the sample.
 - Fix API definitions in the [Binding Project](src/MaterialComponents/).
-- Add a new features to the sample app.
+- Add new features to the sample app.
 - Add or improve comments to or in the sample code.